pydio/cells-client/README.md

 - as current active development cycle is 2.x, the latest code from master is **in the v2 subfolder**
 - you can checkout the code anywhere in your local machine, it does not have to be within your `GOPATH`

-## Connecting to your server
+## Connecting To Your Server

 The Cells Client is just another client to talk to your Cells server instance to manage your files.
-Thus, it needs to establish a connection using a valid user with sufficient permission to achieve what you are trying to do:
+Thus, it needs to establish a connection using a valid user with sufficient permission to achieve what you are trying to do, typically:

-typically, you won't be able to download a file from a workspace where you don't have read access.
-Similarly, you need write access in the workspace where you want to upload.
+- you will not be able to download a file from a workspace where you do not have read access
+- you need write access in the workspace where you want to upload

 Once you have a valid user, you have 2 choices: